Nicolai-Electronics/tanmatsu-documentation/src/getting_started/compiling_the_template_app/index.md

----
-title: "Compiling the template app"
-linkTitle: "Compiling the template app"
+# Compiling the template app
-nodateline: true
-weight: 2
----

 ## Setting up the environment on Windows